Foreign tax credit

-A number of other schemes administered by Malta Enterprise Corporation -– such as the Investment Aid for Energy Efficiency Projects Scheme-, cater for undertakings operating in a number of industries and which schemes may provide tax benefits to the eligible undertaking.
+A number of other schemes administered by Malta Enterprise (e.g. the Investment Aid for Energy Efficiency Projects Scheme, Start-Up Finance Scheme) cater to undertakings operating in a number of industries and may provide tax benefits to the eligible undertakings.

 International business profits

 Other Maltese tax considerations that may be relevant in an international business context include the following: